sigasi/sigasi_insights/opinion/graphic-design-dead-long-live-graphical-views.md

 ## Summary

 To conclude, graphic editing poses several problems, including **scalability and manageability problems**.
 These problems are addressed when design teams switch to language-based design entry with graphical views.
-Sigasi is working on this vision, specifically in the [Sigasi Studio XL Doc](http://www.sigasi.com/products) product.
+Sigasi is working on this vision, specifically in the [Sigasi Studio XPRT](http://www.sigasi.com/products) product.
 We are gaining followers (and customers) among teams who formerly used graphical design entry tools.